 AHA's team of experienced Health Information Managers and Auditors conducted over 140 on-site audits of VAED data reported by Victorian public hospitals and health services.

 All public and private hospitals in Victoria (including rehabilitation centres, extended care facilities and day procedure centres) are required to report a minimum set of data for each admitted patient episode.
 This dataset forms the Victorian Admitted Episodes Dataset (VAED).

 VAED data is the cornerstone of the activity-based funding system for acute health services.
 VAED data are used for health service planning, policy formulation, funding and epidemiological research, among other things.
 More details are available on the Department of Health and Human Services (DHHS) website.

 AHA was appointed to conduct audits of all Victorian public hospitals and health services, for both acute and mental health patient episodes.

 Outcomes of AHA’s hospital audit program include:

-The audit provides a baseline measure for DHHS and health services, together with an opportunity to identify and redress health service-specific and system-wide issues that impact on the quality of activity data.
+The audit provided a baseline measure for the Department and health services, as well as the opportunity to identify and redress health-service-specific and system-wide issues that impacted on the quality of patient activity data.

 The VAED provides a comprehensive dataset of the causes, effects and nature of illness, and the utilisation of health services in Victoria.
 It supports health service planning, policy formulation, epidemiological research and the public hospital activity-based funding model.